Iranian Journal of War and Public Health

 Rights and permissions

-Aims: Children with intellectual disabilities have lower levels of physical fitness indices due to neurological impairments, motor delays, and physical limitations.
-The present study was conducted to investigate the effects of SPARK and FBS training programs on selected physical fitness indices and aerobic capacity in children with intellectual disabilities.
+Aims: Children with intellectual disabilities often exhibit lower levels of physical fitness.
+This study investigated the effects of sports, play, and active recreation for children, and of functional body system training programs, on selected physical fitness indices in children with intellectual disabilities.

-Methodology: This semi-experimental study included 36 children with intellectual disabilities from Aligodarz city (mean age: 9.57 ± 1.69 years).
-Participants were purposefully selected and randomly assigned to three groups (n=12 each): SPARK training group, FBS training group, and control group.
-The training groups underwent selected SPARK or FBS protocols for 8 weeks (3 sessions per week, 45–60 minutes per session), whereas the control group received no exercise intervention.
-Balance was assessed using the Timed Up and go, muscular endurance using modified pull-up and sit-up tests, flexibility using the sit-and-reach test, and aerobic capacity using the 20-meter shuttle run test.
+Materials & Methods: This semi-experimental study included 36 children with intellectual disabilities from Aligoudarz city.
+Participants were purposively selected and randomly assigned to three groups: the sports, play, and active recreation for kids training group; the functional body system training group; and the control group (n=12 each).
+The training groups completed selected sports, play, and active recreation for kids or functional body system protocols over 8 weeks, while the control group received no exercise intervention.
+Balance was assessed using the timed up-and-go test; muscular endurance using modified pull-up and sit-up tests; flexibility using the sit-and-reach test; and aerobic capacity using the 20-meter shuttle run test.
 Measurements were taken 48 hours before and after the training period.
-Data were analyzed using mixed-design ANOVA with repeated measures, Duncan’s post-hoc test, and paired t-tests at a significance level of P ≤ 0/05.
+Data were analyzed using SPSS 25 software.

 Keywords: